green-green-avk/build-proot-android/README.md

 # build-proot-android

 PRoot build scripts for Android.
-They produce PRoot statically linked with libtalloc, with unbundled loader and freely relocatable in file tree.
+They produce PRoot binaries, statically linked with libtalloc, with unbundled loader and freely relocatable in a file tree.

 Usage:
 - Build or get prebuilt at https://github.com/green-green-avk/build-proot-android/tree/master/packages